kali-mx/BlogContent/Dawn2_BOF.md

 #Part2 BOF
 ## We notice another .exe binary in the 1st directory we land in on the target.
-We dowload it same as before to our machine and examine it to find it is the of the same type (x86 Little Endian Windows executable)
+We download it same as before to our machine and examine it to find it is the same type (x86 Little Endian Windows executable).

 ```bash
 ┌──(root💀kali)-[/home/kali/Documents/VULN/Dawn2]
 └─# file dawn-BETA.exe
 dawn-BETA.exe: PE32 executable (console) Intel 80386, for MS Windows
 ```
-# Sending the As
+# Sending the As, 500 just like before

 ```python